vogler/free-games-claimer/README.md

 See `config.js` for all options.

-#### Other ways to set options
+#### How to set options
+You can put options in `data/config.env` which will be loaded by [dotenv](https://github.com/motdotla/dotenv).

-On Linux/macOS you can prefix the variables you want to set, for example `EMAIL=foo@bar.baz SHOW=1 node epic-games` will show the browser and skip asking you for your login email.
+On Linux/macOS you can also prefix the variables you want to set, for example `EMAIL=foo@bar.baz SHOW=1 node epic-games` will show the browser and skip asking you for your login email.

 For Docker you can pass variables using `-e VAR=VAL`, for example `docker run -e EMAIL=foo@bar.baz ...` or using `--env-file` (see [docs](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)).
 If you are using [docker compose](https://docs.docker.com/compose/environment-variables/), you can put them in the `environment:` section.

 ### Notifications